The-Oterra/MenuQRCode/README.md

 ---

 > Developed by The-Oterra
-> (You may add your name, contact, or links here)
+> Abhishek B, IT Department (15th Jun 2025 to 30th Sep 2025)
+> Contact: +91 8526502006 for the Code hosting